 Beware of Email Payment Scams

-Unfortunately, fraudsters are taking advantage of changes to how people are working during the COVID-19 pandemic and attempting more payment fraud.
-It is even more important now that employees be extra vigilant and verify any invoice or email that they receive that request a payment(s) be made – particularly if it:
+Unfortunately, fraudsters are attempting more payment fraud than ever.
+It is important that employees be extra vigilant and verify any invoice or email that they receive that request a payment(s) be made – particularly if it:

 - Is from a new vendor